circleci/circleci-docs/jekyll/_cci2/concepts.md

 ## Executors and images
 {: #executors-and-images }

 Each separate job defined within your config will run in a unique executor.
 An executor can be a docker container or a virtual machine running Linux, Windows, or MacOS.
-Note, macOS is not currently available on self-hosted installations of CircleCI Server.
+Note, macOS is not available on self-hosted installations of CircleCI server v2.x.

 ![job illustration]( {{ site.baseurl }}/assets/img/docs/executor_types.png)